Current Anthropology Master's Students

 Cahley entered the MA program in Anthropology in the fall of 2018.
 She completed her BA in Anthropology and a Certificate in Social Justice at Simon Fraser University.
 Her research seeks to explore local perceptions of the commercialization of traditional foods in an Inuit community in the NWT.
 This ethnographic study will reveal how Inuit residents of Tuktoyaktuk envision and respond to an initiative to develop a market for country foods as a community-based strategy to combat food insecurity.

-Senior Supervisor: Pamela Stern; Committee Member: Susan Erikson
+Supervisor: Pamela Stern; Committee member: Susan Erikson (FHS)

 Areas of Study: Gender issues in media and popular culture, superstitious beliefs, religion, and evolution.